-This is available as a zipped file and contains two files.
+It is available as a zipped file and contains two files.
 After extracting the files, copy both ADPMonitor.exe and ADPMonitor.txt to the same folder where you installed Acrylic DNS Proxy.
 You might see another zip file in the extracted folder.
-That contains Acrylic DNS Monitoring Tool for older versions of Acrylic DNS Proxy and you can just ignore it.
+That contains Acrylic DNS Monitoring Tool for older versions of Acrylic DNS Proxy, and you can just ignore it.

 Run ADPMonitor.exe and in the File menu, select to check both Run on Startup and Run Minimized.
 This makes sure you will have the Acrylic DNS Monitoring Tool running in the system tray each time with the Acrylic DNS service.

 If you have been using Acrylic DNS Proxy or plan to use it, please let us know your experience with it.
 You may want to also check out this list of free Proxy software too.